DataDog/datadog-cloudformation-resources/datadog-integrations-aws-handler/docs/README.md

 #### ExternalIDSecretName

-The name of the AWS SecretsManager secret we create in your account to hold this integration's external_id.
-Defaults to DatadogIntegrationExternalID.
+The name of the AWS SecretsManager secret created in your account to hold this integration's `external_id`.
+Defaults to `DatadogIntegrationExternalID`.
 Cannot be referenced from created resource.

 _Required_: No